mozilla/cargo-vet/book/src/config.md

 first-party crates inherit policy attributes from their parents, whereas top-level first-party crates get the defaults described below.

+In this context, "top-level" generally refers to crates with no reverse-dependencies — except when evaluating dev-dependencies, in which case every workspace member is considered a root.

 #### `criteria`

 A string or array of strings specifying the criteria that should be enforced for